Jubilee can help you get a £50,000 loan to pay off your debts. We have a specialist debt consolidation loan lender:

 Affordable monthly payments:

-An IVA takes time and effort to agree and set up, so it is not in the interest of anyone for the IVA to fail when a debtor cannot keep to the terms.
+An IVA takes time and effort to agree to and set up, so it is not in anyone’s interest for it to fail when a debtor cannot keep to the terms.
 The IP will ensure that a debtor has enough free cash to pay for their day-to-day life outside of the terms of the IVA.

 The cons of an IVA